 All-flash array design: Retrofit or purpose-built

 A defining characteristic of an AFA is the inclusion of native software services that enable users to perform data management and data protection directly on the array hardware.
-This is different from Server-side flash installed on a standard x86 server.
+This is different from server-side flash installed on a standard x86 server.
 Inserting flash storage into a server is much cheaper than buying an all-flash array, but it also requires the purchase and installation of third-party management software to supply the needed data services.

 This article is part of

-Leading all-flash vendors have written algorithms for array-based services for data management, including clones, compression and deduplication -- either an inline or post-process operation -- snapshots, replication and thin provisioning.
+Leading all-flash vendors have written algorithms for array-based services for data management, including clones, data compression and deduplication -- either an inline or post-process operation -- snapshots, replication and thin provisioning.

 How an all-flash array differs from disk